gutfeeling/practical_rl_for_coders/01_rl_breakthroughs_and_use_cases/README.md

 ## Plan

 1. :movie_camera: Welcome to the course!
-2. :movie_camera: Reinforcement Learning breakthroughs
+2. :movie_camera: What is Reinforcement Learning and breakthroughs
 3. :movie_camera: Who is using RL in the industry and how?

 ## References